dschadow/CloudSecurity/README.md

     curl http://localhost:8888/decrypt -d secretToDecrypt

 # Vault
 A local [Vault](https://www.vaultproject.io/) server is required for the **config-client-vault** and the **config-server-vault** applications to work.
-Using Vault in a Docker container with the pre-configured files available in this repository as described below is the recommended version.
+Using Vault in a Docker container with the pre-configured files available in this repository as described below is the recommended setup.

 ## Docker
 Switch to the Docker directory in this repository and execute `docker-compose up -d`.
 This will launch a preconfigured Vault container which already contains all required configuration for the demo applications.
 A PostgreSQL database used for the dynamic database credentials demo is started as well.